 Adaptogens: The Energy You Need to Face the Day

 Adaptogens help us resist stress and give us energy to adapt to rapidly changing circumstances.
-Because of their revitalizing affects, they are able to significantly improve our mood, regardless of what our day holds.
+Because of their revitalizing effects, they are able to significantly improve our mood, regardless of what our day holds.
 Early researchers referred to adaptogens as having a tonic effect – an “all over” ability to provide the kinds of rejuvenating, healing support that people need most.
 They bring the mind and body back toward a normal, even keel state by regulating the body’s reaction to stress.
 Ashwagandha and rhodiola are two of the most effective adaptogens available.

 Ashwagandha (Withania somnifera) is a frequently utilized botanical in Ayurvedic medicine, where it is known as a rasayana – a rejuvenator.
 This herb provides a wealth of potent, natural compounds, which boost your resistance to fatigue, stress, and other physical and psychological factors that can make you feel depleted.
 Clinical and scientific studies have found that ashwagandha decreases levels of cortisol (our “fight or flight” hormone), and significantly reduces feelings of fatigue and stress – by over 50 percent in one clinical trial.